Photo2CAD: Automated 3D solid reconstruction from 2D drawings using OpenCV: Introduction

+A detailed literature review about the recent developments can be found in the work of \citet{shi2020a}.
+While the topic is not new, it remains of topical to core engineering domains where recent novelties in computer graphics can assist.
+An automated conversion of the 2D drawing to 3D CAD is not limited in interest to mechanical engineering and manufacturing but to other domains like biomedical etc. where image based data is the norm.
+This study leverages computer vision ideas to convert 2D engineering drawings into 3D CAD models.
+Using engineering views for reconstruction, it covers DXF, PDF, and camera-sourced drawings, adaptable for various objects through 3D CAD reconstruction from top, side, and front views.
+While currently limited to SCAD format due to its Boolean operation support, the method shows future promise for extension to use other formats, like STEP or IGES.

-A python Jupyter-notebook based interface is used to extract and convert 2D CAD drawings (either obtained as PDF / DXF files/photos) into 3D solid models, in SCAD format, in real-time.
-Further on, the developed SCAD models are automatically converted to 3D point clouds.
-These 3D point clouds can be easily converted into 3D meshing for FEA analysis or manufacturing semantics.
-The developed methodologies are shared as open-source Jupyter notebooks through Github.
-The next section presents detailed theoretical and algorithmic implementations, followed by brief results and conclusions.
+A Python Jupyter Notebook interface is developed to provide swift extraction and conversion of 2D CAD drawings (from PDF's, DXF files, or photos) into real-time 3D solid SCAD models.
+These SCAD models automatically transform into 3D point clouds, primed for further processing into 3D meshes for applications such as FEA analysis or manufacturing.
+The open-source Jupyter notebooks outlining these methods are accessible on GitHub.
+The subsequent sections presents theoretical and algorithmic explanations, followed by concise result summaries and conclusions.

+While 2D drawing to 3D CAD conversion itself is not new, the novelty of this work remains that it leverages photos rather than scans or 2D electronic drawings for the conversion process.
+Thus, \begin{itemize} \item The primary novelty of this work is the use of photo of a 2D drawing instead of scan for 3D conversion. \item A peripheral benefit also remains that if 2D drawings are lost but the product exists, then a photo of the three views can still be used to convert to 3D.
+However, this can be better achieved with other techniques including 3D scanners.
+This is not the primary novelty of this work but an additional benefit. \end{itemize}